Akselerasi-Prima-Digital/Liquid-Blesta/README.md

 </p>

 ## Description
-This repository contains production-ready registrar modules for Blesta that enable seamless integration with the Liquid domain registration platforms.
+This repository provides the latest production-ready registrar modules for Blesta, enabling seamless integration with the Liquid and ResellerCamp domain registration platforms.
+While the original GitHub repository remained inactive since 2022 with several unresolved bugs, this repository has been updated to incorporate the official **2026 update** distributed via the official [Liquid Documentation](https://liquid-docs.readthedocs.io/en/latest/blesta.html).

+> [!IMPORTANT]
+> This repository serves as the primary GitHub source for the latest module version (2026), bridging the gap between the outdated original repository and the latest official releases distributed via third-party links (Dropbox).
+It includes essential bug fixes and reflects the current state of the Liquid/ResellerCamp API.

 It automates the entire lifecycle of domain management, from initial registration and transfers to renewals and DNS configuration.
-By bridging Blesta with the Liquid API, it eliminates manual provisioning tasks and provides a self-service interface for clients to manage their digital assets directly from the billing portal.
+By bridging Blesta with the Liquid/ResellerCamp API, it eliminates manual provisioning tasks and provides a self-service interface for clients.

 ## Features
 - Automated Domain Registration and Transfers with real-time API synchronization